-The format of all-hands meetings will include lectures, team status reports, and team formal presentations.
+The format of all-hands meetings includes lectures, team status reports, and team formal presentations.
 On-time attendance is required.
 Team members who are late will be marked absent.
-Almost no excuses for absences will be accepted.
-Attendance will be a factor in your grade comprising 5% of your final grade.
+Almost no excuses for absences are accepted.
+Attendance is a factor in your grade comprising 5% of your final grade.
 Up to one full percentage point may be deducted for each unexcused absence.